Applications

 Application containerisation

-Every application in Nuvolos is containerised.
-Containerisation involves bundling an application together with all of its related configuration files, libraries, and dependencies required for it to run across different machines with the same architecture.
-As a consequence of containerisation, applications are isolated and independent of each other.
+Every application in Nuvolos is containerized.
+Containerization involves bundling an application together with all of its related configuration files, libraries, and dependencies required for it to run across different machines with the same architecture.
+As a consequence of containerization, applications are isolated and independent of each other.
 This has several benefits: it means that different configurations of the same application can be run concurrently, that the functioning of the whole container in the expected way is guaranteed (which is useful for scientific reproducibility, for example), and that the application can be distributed (see below).
 Initially, each application will contain the default configuration, libraries, and dependencies.
 Once the user has started an application, they will be able to install new packages and libraries.
-Because applications are containerised, changing the configuration of one application does not affect any others.
-That includes concurrent usages of the same application: if you run JupyterLab once, and change its configuration (say install a package), and then run another JupyterLab environment (from its default state), the second application will not be share packages with the first.
+Because applications are containerized, changing the configuration of one application does not affect any others.
+That includes concurrent usages of the same application: if you run JupyterLab once and change its configuration (say install a package), and then run another JupyterLab environment (from its default state), the second application will not share packages with the first.

 Application distribution